 Workout II–Run 20 minutes, walk 5 minutes.
 Repeat 15 minutes.

 Workout III–Run a 5K distance at a comfortable and easy pace.

 As you can see, as your training progresses forward, you spend more time running each week.

-At the end of the 8 weeks training cycle, you should be a very competent runner.
+At the end of the eight weeks training cycle, you should be a competent runner.

-Once you graduate this C25K treadmill program, take your runs outside.
+Once you graduate from this C25K treadmill program, take your runs outside.

-Just keep in mind that pounding the pavement is a different experience and it may take you a while to get used to pounding the pavement instead of the treadmill belt.
+Just keep in mind that pounding the pavement is a different experience, and it may take a while to get used to pounding it instead of the treadmill belt.

 Running will be hard, but it’s okay.
 It’s just a matter of time and practice.